Warren Village First Step | Celebrating 10 Years

 - First Step embraces a “two-generation” approach that provides opportunities for and meets the needs of children and their parents together.

 What is Warren Village First Step?

-Warren Village First Step is a one-year transitional living program for single women and women with children.
-First Step offers communal housing, case management, on-site life skills classes, volunteer opportunities and on-site staff to assist residents in becoming self-sufficient and obtaining permanent housing.
-We have 7 units for families and 6 units for single women.
+Warren Village First Step is a one-year transitional communal living program for women with children.
+First Step offers case management, life skills classes, volunteer opportunities and on-site staff to assist residents in achieving their goals towards self-sufficiency.

 First Step is a Warren Village program in partnership with Denver’s Road Home & the Denver Department of Human Services.

 Interested in learning more about First Step?
-Contact Tori Ambrosio, First Step Program Manager at 303.477.3843 or email@example.com
+Contact Tori Ciucci-Walley, First Step Program Manager at 303.477.3843 or email@example.com

 You do not have to be working or attending school in order to apply at First Step, however you will be asked to obtain part time employment, school, or career-related training after moving-in.